 Just start connecting and interacting with people in your target market.
 Get on their radar and you can start getting work from social media.

 6. Get Testimonials and Referrals From Happy Clients

-Social proof is key when you’re just starting out.
+Social proof is key when you’re just starting out or selling any product or service online.
 If you have a good experience with clients, start asking for testimonials asap.

 Each referral should include their name, affiliation and, if possible, photo for even more credibility.
 But always make sure you get their approval before posting on your freelance writer website.